-This corporate governance report ("Report") describes the corporate governance practices and activities for the Company and its subsidiaries (the "Group") for the financial year ended 31 December 2021 with specific references to the principles of the Code of Corporate Governance 2018 (the "2018 Code") and any deviation from any provisions of the 2018 Code is explained in this Report.
+This corporate governance report ("Report") describes the corporate governance practices and activities for the Company and its subsidiaries (the "Group") for the financial year ended 31 December 2022 ("FY2022") with specific references to the principles of the Code of Corporate Governance 2018 (the "2018 Code") and any deviation from any provisions of the 2018 Code is explained in this Report.
 The Board believes that the Group has complied with the principles under the 2018 Code and substantially all the provisions as set out thereunder, save for the following exceptions, deviation from which are explained in this Report:

-- (a) Provision 2.4 the disclosure of the Company's board diversity policy and progress made towards implementing such policy, including objectives; - (b) Provision 11.4 the provision in the Company's constitution for absentia voting at general meetings of shareholders; and - (c) Provision 11.6 the provision of a corporate dividend policy.
+- (a) Provision 11.4 the provision in the Company's constitution for absentia voting at general meetings of shareholders; and - (b) Provision 11.6 the provision of a corporate dividend policy.